RIAEvangelist/node-parrot-drone/projects/common.md

  **This event is a notification, you can't retrieve it in the cache of the device controller.**

 Triggered : on an speed related clamping after a [StartFlightPlan](#0_11_0).

-Example binding to listen for this event from the drone :
+Example binding to listen for the ` SpeedBridleEvent ` event from the drone :

 ```javascript